radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 **Viewing Client Certificates**

-To view a certificate, select the certificate in the list and click the View Certificate button.
+To view a certificate, select the certificate in the list and click **View Certificate**.
 Valuable information about the certificate is shown (who issued the certificate, who the certificate was issued to, when the certificate is set to expire, status…etc.).
 From this location, you have the option to copy the certificate to a file.

 **Adding Client Certificates**